 You know your child best.
 Just let me know what they need, and I will do the best I can to accommodate.
-Taking a break, helping me shoot photos of the rest of the family, going for a walk or a snack may be all your little one needs to turn it around.
+Taking a break, helping me shoot photos of the rest of the family, going for a walk or a snack maybe all your little one needs to turn it around.

 I am sure your goal as a parent would be to prevent the meltdown from ever taking place.
 It may not always be possible, but there are a few things we can do to help your kids:

 You can tell them my name and even show them my picture.
 Explain that we are taking a few family pictures.
-Let them know that while for some of the session they will be sitting or standing and looking at the camera, the entire session won’t be that way.
-I love to document moments of your family interacting, laughing and playing.
+Let them know that while for part of the session they will be sitting or standing and looking at the camera, the entire session won’t be that way.
+I love to document moments of your family interacting, laughing, and playing.
 Letting your child know they are able to jump around a little and have fun at the session may help them relax about it.